 For true effect sizes approaching zero (left panel), we see that significant effects in the correct direction were as likely as significant effects in the incorrect direction.
 This is expected because there is really no influence of the vanishingly small true effect, so any significant effect must be due to random variation which can go in either direction.

 For a true effect size of 2.5\,ms (middle panel), we see that the true effect exerted some force and increased the rate of correctly detected effects.
-However, random variation can still outweight the true effect and create significant observed effects in the wrong direction (Tpye S error).
+However, random variation can still outweight the true effect and create significant observed effects in the wrong direction (Type S error).
 Specifically, there was a 15\% chance that a significant effect was in the wrong direction.
-Given that this kind of error has catastrophic consequences for theory development, this is an unsettling number.
-One might say that effects this small are not relevant, but in the literature on parafoveal preview has several reports of effects that are nearly as small as 2.5\,ms (e.g., \cite{RisseKliegl2011}; see \cite{VasilevAngele2016Psychonomics} for a review).
+Given that this kind of error has catastrophic consequences for theory development, this is a fairly unsettling number.
+One might say that effects this small are not relevant, but the literature on parafoveal preview has several reports of effects that are nearly as small as 2.5\,ms (e.g., \cite{RisseKliegl2011}; see \cite{VasilevAngele2016Psychonomics} for a review).

 For true effects of 5\,ms (right panel), the risk of Type S errors diminished further due to improved power.
-However, there was still a 3.4\% chance that a significant effect was in the wrong direction
+However, there was still a 3.4\% chance that a significant effect was in the wrong direction.

-Type M (magnitude) errors arise in situations where an effect in the correct direction is detected but the size of the true effect is overestimated.
+Type M (\textit{magnitude}) errors arise in situations where an effect in the correct direction is detected but the size of the true effect is overestimated.
 Again, this is more likely to happen -- more precisely: the error tends to be larger -- when power is low.
 If the power is not sufficient to reliably detect the true effect, it may emerge as significant only when random variation amplifies the true effect such that it can pass the threshold for significance.
 Hence, the detected effect size will be larger than the true effect size in these cases.
 In situations where effect size matters, an overestimated effect can of course lead to false conclusions.

-Fig.~\ref{figure:type-m-errors} shows the size of detected effects as a function of the size of the true effect for different numbers of subjects and items and for each eye-tracking measure separately.
-We see that the difference between conditions needed to have a certain size (\textasciitilde 7--40\,ms) to pass the threshold for significance and that this difference was often larger than the true effect size.
+Fig.~\ref{figure_type-m-errors} shows the size of detected effects as a function of the size of the true effect, for different numbers of subjects and items, and for each eye-tracking measure separately.
+One observation is that the difference between conditions needed to have a certain size (\textasciitilde 7--40\,ms) to pass the threshold for significance and that this difference was often larger than the true effect size.
 The result is that the effect size was substantially overestimated for all true effect sizes below that threshold.
-Even above that threshold, the effect size was overestimated because an additional boost from random variation made it more likely that a true difference became significant.
+Even above that threshold, the effect size was overestimated because an additional boost from random variation made it more likely that a true difference turned out significant.